Muhammad in Mecca: Adulthood prior to revelation

 Later in his life, influenced by the commercial journeys with his uncle, Muhammad worked as a merchant and was involved in trade between the Indian Ocean and the Mediterranean.
 During his career as a merchant, Muhammad became known as "the Trustworthy" (الأمين) and was sought out as an impartial arbitrator of disputes.

-After parts the Kaaba were destroyed in flash floods, with the reconstruction almost complete, disagreements arose among the leaders of the different clans of the Quraysh as to which one should put the Black Stone into place.
+After parts of the Kaaba were destroyed in flash floods, with the reconstruction almost complete, disagreements arose among the leaders of the different clans of the Quraysh as to which one should put the Black Stone into place.
 These disagreements led to an escalation in tensions, and war seemed imminent before they agreed to take the advice of the next person entering the Haram.
 Muslims believe Muhammad was this person, and that he spread out his cloak, put the stone in the middle and had the members of the four major clans raise it to its destined position, before ensuring its secure placement with his own hands.

 Marriage to Khadija bint Khuwaylid and adoption of Zayd ibn Haritha

-Khadija bint Khuwaylid, a female merchant and widower, asked Muhammad to manage her commercial operations in Syria after hearing of his trustworthiness.
+Khadija bint Khuwaylid, a female merchant and widow, asked Muhammad to manage her commercial operations in Syria after hearing of his trustworthiness.
 Impressed with the extraordinary success of Muhammad's leadership, Khadija sent a marriage proposal to Muhammad through her friend Nafisa.
 Muhammad accepted the proposal and married Khadija.
 Khadija gave Muhammad the slave boy Zayd ibn Harithah, whom Muhammad would adopt later.
 Ibn Ishaq records that Khadija bore Muhammad six children: a boy named Al Qasim (who would die at the age of two), then four girls, Zaynab, Ruqayyah, Umm Kulthum, Fatimah, and another boy, Abdullah (who also died at two).

 Due to the death of Abdullah, Muhammad's desire to relieve his uncle Abu Talib of the burden of providing for a large family, and Abu Talib's financial situation, Muhammad took Abu Talib's son and his cousin, Ali, into his own home.
 Muhammad also adopted Zayd, giving him the name Zayd ibn Muhammad.
 Muslims believe that this renaming was rendered invalid by the revelation of some verses in Surah 33 of the Qur'an, Al Aḥzāb, wherein it is stated that an adopted child could not be treated as a natural son by marriage or inheritance.
 Consequently, the adopted child had to retain the name of his or her biological father.
 Therefore, Zayd's name was reverted to Zayd ibn Haritha.